kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 Often, you want to automatically mutate and/or validate resources in a package.
 `kpt fn` commands enable you to execute programs called _kpt functions_.

-For example, you can automatically search and replace all the occurrences of `app` name on resources in the package using path expressions:
+For instance, you can automatically search and replace all the occurrences of `app` name on resources in the package using path expressions:

 ```shell